 Perched along the northern edge of the Islands and built on a limestone hillside, Oia is the picturesque and romantic town everyone dreams of visiting, even if they're traveling to Santorini with kids.

-On the south side, Oia overlooks the caldera with views of the Nea Kameni volcano and the Thirassia island.
+On the south side, Oia overlooks the caldera with Santorini views of the Nea Kameni volcano and the Thirassia island.
 This section of Oia's northern part is far off Caldera and is renowned for its stunning sunsets and ocean views.

 Oia village offers some of the island's best hotel and restaurant options.
 The panorama of Greek architecture cascading into the ocean, blue domes, beautiful windmills, and colorful streets - all framed by the golden sunset, make Oia, Santorini, paradise on earth.

-Important distances from Oia, Santorini
+Important Distances from Oia, Santorini

 Oia is 15 km from Fira, Santorini's capital, and 13 from the scenic settlement of Imerovigli.
 It is also 23 km from Perissa and 19 km from Kamari.
 What's more, the settlement of Oia is 17 km from the airport and 19 km from Santorini's port.

 All in all, there is no part of Santorini you can't access from Oia within half an hour.

 The Terrain of Oia, Santorini